VincenzoGalante/gmailcsvtospreadsheets/README.md

 Set up a trigger in Apps Script so you dont need to manually fire up the script.
 Set up a filter in Gmail to remove the report messages from your inbox.

+Reach out if you need support.
+Happy to help.